Together we can bring hope through music.

-Voices from the Nations seeks to bring hope to the hopeless, reconciliation in places of conflict, and a sense of routes and identity to those lost in the melee of situations beyond their control.
+Although the language of music may be unique to each people group, the expression is universal, giving voice to all who have a story to tell.
+In many situations we have seen it bring hope to the hopeless, reconciliation in places of conflict, and a sense of belonging, restoring routes and identity to those lost in the melee of situations beyond their control.

-Through friendships and the building of partnerships with people from around the world, Voices from the Nations Charity seeks to promote their creative expressions, and honour the musicians and their stories.
-By giving artists a voice and encouraging their God given gifts, not only can we learn from their unique perspectives but also we can help them with funding homegrown ideas helping to transform the lives of the most vulnerable. (e.g. through sales of recordings).
+Voices from the Nations Charity seeks to promote creative expressions, and honour artists, musicians and their stories.
+By giving them a voice and encouraging their God given gifts, not only can we learn from their unique perspectives but through the sales of recordings we can help them with funding homegrown ideas which can help transform the lives of the most vulnerable.
+100% of sales support these projects.

 It was in response to a famine in central Tanzania and the resulting partnership with the Gogo people that we set up Voices from the Nations Charity.